-County, Mississippi, written and compiled by Ralph A. Boykin
+Mississippi, written and compiled by Ralph A. Boykin and others.

 Craig (James W.) papers

-books, publications, a history of Forestry Suppliers, Inc.,
+publications, a history of Forestry Suppliers, Inc., and materials

-Agriculture and Forestry Museum and Foundation and other
+Association, the Mississippi Agriculture and Forestry Museum and

+genealogies and histories.
 Open with permission, although unprocessed.
-Folder list is

 Crampton (Frank) collection